Spine Research Divisions

 The Division of Creative Innovations and Novel Strategies for Treatment, directed by Dr. Daniel Sucato, concentrates on developing a better understanding of spinal deformity to promote the investigation of innovative treatment methods.

-This division promotes the investigation of minimally invasive techniques, non-fusion technology, advanced imaging, robotics and molecular biology, among other innovative strategies, to better treat patients with spinal deformities.
+This division promotes the investigation of minimally invasive techniques, non-fusion technology, advanced imaging, spinal cord monitoring techniques, among other innovative strategies, to better treat patients with spinal deformities.
 Through the development of basic science that mimics the clinical challenges of spine deformity, this division focuses on developing a better understanding of the growth and biology of the spine and developing more effective methods of treatment.

 Division of Clinical Scoliosis Research